dwbinns/node-service/README.md

 # node-service

-Install Linux systemd node services, optionally requiring capabilities such as `CAP_NET_BIND_SERVICE`.
+Install Linux systemd node services, optionally requiring capabilities such as `CAP_NET_BIND_SERVICE` (which allows listening to privileged ports such as port 80 for http).

 The service will run as your user and in the current working directory.